Skip to main content

 Master’s Research and Thesis

 A maximum of 3 seminar credits, as deemed appropriate by faculty advisor, may be applied to the minimum degree requirements.
-Seminar credits are not required within the Engineering Mechanics MS – Research program.
-The following is an example:0-3
+These optional seminar credits are in addition to the required two terms of M E 903 Graduate Seminar.0-3

 Total Credits30